Stress At Work

 What Can Employers Do To Reduce Stress at Work?

-While a once-a-year campaign on National Stress Awareness Day might feel like a useful investment, there are so many more ways you can help reduce stress at work.
+While a once-a-year campaign on National Stress Awareness Day might feel like a useful investment, there are many more ways to help reduce stress at work.

 Preventing stress for UK employees should be a key priority for any business, no matter the size.

-• Promote a healthy work-life balance.
-This can be done by offering flexible working hours, encouraging employees to take their annual leave entitlement and not setting unrealistic workloads and deadlines.
-You can also make sure your employees are taking regular breaks, both mentally and physically, throughout the day.
+- Promote a healthy work-life balance.
+This can be done by offering flexible working hours, encouraging employees to take their annual leave entitlement and not setting unrealistic workloads.
+Also make sure employees are taking regular breaks throughout the day.

-• Encourage open communication.
-Ensure employees feel comfortable communicating any concerns they have about their work with their line manager or another senior member of staff.
-By doing this, you can address any issues early on and prevent them from escalating.
+- Encourage open communication.
+Ensure employees feel comfortable communicating any concerns they have about their work with their line manager.
+By doing this, any issues can be dealt with early and prevent them from escalating.

-• Create a healthy workplace environment.
-This means ensuring the workplace is stigma-free, comfortable and that there are ample opportunities for socialising and for development.
-Also, include encouraging employees to talk about their mental health and ensuring regular wellbeing check-ins with your staff.
+- Create a healthy workplace environment.
+This means ensuring the workplace is stigma-free, comfortable and that there are opportunities for socialising and development.
+Also, encourage employees to talk about their mental health and ensuring regular wellbeing check-ins with staff.

 Looking For Accredited MHFA Training?